Skip to content

 UzbekistanUZ~13Almalyk copper-gold complex [10]

-US import sources (2020–2023): Canada 58%, Philippines 19%, Japan 9%, Germany 5%.
+US import sources (2020 to 2023): Canada 58%, Philippines 19%, Japan 9%, Germany 5%.
 Not directly dependent on Chinese supply, though Chinese material enters global markets through intermediaries [10].

 Metal Offers